The Origins and Evolution of Clans

 Unfortunately very few clans are as well documented as the MacDonalds and their cousins, but the survival of some medieval clan pedigrees - such as the early 15th century collection known as MS.1467 - clearly show how some other clans share a common ancestry that has sometimes been denied in more recent centuries.
-The matter is complicated however by deliberate attempts on behalf of some clans to claim other sorts of ancestry which were thought at the time to enhance their reputations - such as the fake FitzGerald origin invented for the Mackenzies in the 17th century by the then Earl of Cromartie.
-The whole issue of "Pedigree-Making and Pedigree-Faking" has been admirably dealt with by David Sellar, a recent Lord Lyon, in his article "Highland Family Origins" in The Middle Ages in the Highlands, ed.
+The matter is complicated however by deliberate attempts on behalf of some clans to claim other sorts of ancestry which were thought at the time to enhance their reputations - such as the fake FitzGerald origin invented for the Mackenzies in the 17th century by the then Earl of Cromartie - and the whole issue of "Pedigree-Making and Pedigree-Faking" has been admirably dealt with by David Sellar, the recently appointed Lord Lyon, in his article "Highland Family Origins" in The Middle Ages in the Highlands, ed.
 Lorraine Maclean (Inverness, 1981).

 Much of the modern idea of a clan comes from the institution as it was, or appeared to be, in the 18th century - before the catastrophes of Culloden and the Clearances.
 Many of the features of the classic clan of the 18th century are themselves however either mythical or confined to that era, and bear little resemblance to the clan as it evolved in earlier times.
 In most of the larger clans only a minority of clansmen were in fact descended in the male line from the chief whose surname they would use (if and when surnames were required), and many of those chiefs were not themselves descended in an unbroken male line from the progenitor of the clan remembered in the surname they so proudly bore.
 Few clans had always lived on the lands they so fiercely defended; and some, maybe many, of the smaller clans that did were no longer the lairds-in-chief of those lands in the 18th century - having been conquered, absorbed, or taken under the protection of incoming greater chiefs from elsewhere in the country.